-In fact 1 in 10 have gained over 50 pounds.
-This is in addition to poorer health metrics such as sleeping less, increased stress and decreased mental health, which can also contribute to more weight gain (and in turn, affect your running!)
+This is in addition to poorer health metrics such as sleeping less, increased stress, and decreased mental health, which can also contribute to more weight gain (and, in turn, affect your running!)

-The closure of gyms and and lockdowns has caused a disruption in lifestyles that may have thrown off your routine even if you are (or were) a regular runner.
-So the combination of being shut-in (with food), less to do, more anxiety and less movement may have left your physical condition in a shambles.
+The closure of gyms and lockdowns has disrupted lifestyles that may have thrown off your routine even if you are – or were – a regular runner.

 A desire to be outside has led to more people picking up running.
 But, as many longtime runners know, that doesn’t always lead to automatic weight loss.

-1. There is a saying, “You can’t outrun a bad diet.”
-A first step that would improve your running and overall health would be to take an honest look at what you are eating.
+So a good first step that would improve your running and overall health would be to take an honest look at what you are eating.

-You don’t have to become obsessive about it, but take an inventory for about three days – two days during the week, and a weekend day.
+You don’t have to become obsessive about it, but take an inventory for about three days – two days during the week and a weekend.
 Sometimes, that in itself can be a game-changer for some.

 Take note of how many snacks and processed foods you may be eating.
 Conversely, how many fruits and vegetables are you eating?